isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Reason**: C++ is more expressive than C and offer better support for many types of programming.

 **Example**: For example, to use a 3rd party C library or C systems interface, define the low-level interface in the common subset of C and C++ for better type checking.
-Whenever possible encapsulate the low-level interface in an interface that follows the C++ guidelines (for better abstraction, memory safety, and resource safety) and use that C++ inerface in C++ code.
+Whenever possible encapsulate the low-level interface in an interface that follows the C++ guidelines (for better abstraction, memory safety, and resource safety) and use that C++ interface in C++ code.

 **Example**: You can call C from C++: